 These historic war monuments are still there at the nature reserve Leffrinckoucke, though they are used by Graffiti artists to express their personal stories.
 Definitely, a place to visit, and remember that peace does not come automatically.

 Trip Planning: All Suites Appart Hotel Dunkerque | Restaurant Boat Princess Elizabeth

 #2 Rotterdam – The Netherlands

-So close but still so far away… We have to admit: We’ve never been to Düsseldorf or Cologne together.
+So close, but still so far away… We have to admit: Together, we’ve never been to Düsseldorf or Cologne.
 But we are about to change that, at least for a day.
 After arriving in Düsseldorf, we will check in at our hotel and will immediately continue our travel to Cologne.
 There, we are invited to the first reading of our book during the Litfest Homochrom.
 We hope to see you there!
 The next day, before departing for Switzerland, we planned some time in Düsseldorf.
 Rest assured, it won’t be our last time in the two German cities!

 Trip Planning: Hotel 25hours Düsseldorf | Restaurants will be added later

 Actually, we are making a stop in Düsseldorf on our train journey.
 But we received the invitation from the literature festival homochrom in Cologne to present our book.
 Of course, we couldn’t say no to that!
 Naturally, we are super excited about this, since it will be the first reading of book and at the same time we will be competing for the audience award of the queer literature festival in the Chromie category “newcomers”.